usnistgov/800-63-3/sp800-63b/sec3_definitions.md

 A persistent interaction between a subscriber and an endpoint, either an RP or a CSP.
 A session begins with an authentication event and ends with a session termination event.
 A session is bound by use of a session secret that the subscriber's software (a browser, application, or OS) can present to the RP or CSP in lieu of the subscriber's authentication credentials.

 #### Session Hijack Attack
 An attack in which the attacker is able to insert himself or herself between a claimant and a verifier subsequent to a successful authentication exchange between the latter two parties.
 The attacker is able to pose as a subscriber to the verifier or vice versa to control session data exchange.
-Sessions between the claimant and the Relying Party can also be similarly compromised.
+Sessions between the claimant and the RP can also be similarly compromised.

 #### Shared Secret
 A secret used in authentication that is known to the claimant and the verifier.